 top of page

-American artist Mary Ellen Rosenbluth (1931-88) has left a legacy of remarkable creativity, encompassing an array of media, including oils, watercolors, charcoal, sculpture - and styles that span the worlds of post-impressionism through early modernism.
+American artist Mary Ellen Rosenbluth (1931-88) has left a legacy of remarkable creativity, encompassing an array of media, including oils, watercolors, charcoal, sculpture - and spans the world of mid-20th Century American art.

 Surrounded by art from an early age -- her mother and physician father were both talented artists -- she would go on to carve her own path under the tutelage of Julian Levi, Leo Manso, and other instructors at the Art Students League in New York City.
 She was also strongly influenced by the dynamic artistic scene in Provincetown, MA, where she painted over many summers.